KarolinDuerr/BA-SagaPattern/NetflixConductor_FailurePerf-Evaluation/README.md

   Afterwards, the __FlightService__ has to be __restarted__ manually to investigate what happens as soon as the service is running again.
   This can be done using one of the following commands:
     ```
-    docker-compose start flightservice_conductorFailurePerf
+    docker-compose start flightservice

     docker start flightservice_conductorFailurePerf
     ```

-  If the container name of the __FlightService__ has been changed in the `docker-compose.yml` file, the container has to be started using this name.
+  If the container name of the __FlightService__ has been changed in the `docker-compose.yml` file, the container has to be started using this name with the `docker start` command.
+  The same applies for the `docker-compose start` command if the service name of the __FlightService__ has been changed in the `docker-compose.yml` file.

 - Provoke a __termination__ failure of the __FlightService__ participant __while executing__ a local transaction of the *BookTripSaga* with the following string as `destination country`: